joelparkerhenderson/source-code-management/security_auditing_compliance.md

 In HG we do this by using both GPG modules (the built in one for regular commits and the 3rd party one for sign offs).

+## Encryption

+Encryption specifics:

+* Use encryption on transport.

+* Use nfs v4 for BitBucket Data Center with kerberos auth, where nfs is the only supported protocol

+* Use TLS 1.2 on db connections to/from BitBucket, postgres is my favorite for this

+* BitBucket has Personal Tokens for automation as of 5.5+.
+This goes a long way towards build user passwords not getting passed around

+* Users should use a password protected private SSH key - using keychain and jenkins credential stores to store the password for faceless automation users

+* A lot of content handling rules (like H-to-the-I-to-the-P-to-the-AA) require encryption on disk (where possible) - a rule I have never been a fan of, as it seems pretty freaking ridiculous that someone would walk into a server room and lift the hard drive, but if you are running Server (not Data Center), you can usually rely on LUKS

+* Do not make automation users with passwords shared between 8 different build systems administrators on projects... this is bad automation, but if one must, separate projects used by people from the robots

+* Make sure to put SSL/TLS on the Elasticsearch connection (using the buckler plugin) for BitBucket Data Center

+* As long as you are on a newer version of BitBucket Server, I think the embedded for standalone binds to localhost only, but make sure your index is not exposed, or you are excluding anything that should not go over the wire

 ## Wordbook